The members of the Post-Tensioning Institute of Australia (PTIA) agree to support and abide by the objectives of the Institute which are:

 - Where a member makes a complaint about another member, this will be made to the PTIA and will be in confidence and with respect to the rights of the other member.

-- Members will uphold the honesty and integrity of the industry and of the PTIA.
+- Uphold the honesty and integrity of the industry and of the PTIA.

 - Members may state their membership of the PTIA in their advertising provided that they also state the grade of membership and provided that they only refer to those parts of their organisations which have gained accreditation in accordance with the PTIA’s rules.

-- Members will not make false or misleading statements about the PTIA and its policies.
+- Not make false or misleading statements about the PTIA and its policies.

-- Members will not allow their name or the PTIA to be associated with misleading advertising or untrue or unfair statements.
+- Not allow their name or the PTIA to be associated with misleading advertising or untrue or unfair statements.

 Complaints and disciplinary actions